JoshMayerr/passport-mcp/sdks/python/README.md

 ## Features

-- 🔐 Automatic browser auth syncing
+- Automatic browser auth syncing (for any auth type)
-- 🛠️ Normal MCP tool creation
+- Normal MCP tool creation
-- 🌐 Works with any website
+- Works with any website
-- 🔄 Always uses latest auth state
+- Always uses latest auth state
-- 🍪 Handles cookies and headers
-- 🔒 All credentials stay on your machine
+- All credentials stay on your machine

 ## Quick Start